 In many cases, a kitchen or bathroom remodel can offer a return of 100 percent or more on your investment and that amount could be even greater depending on the finishes you choose, the amount of work you're willing to do yourself, and the amount of improvement these changes offer compared to the current condition.
-In fact, finishing a 400 to 1500 square foot basement has a potential ROI of up to 75%, according to HomeAdvisor.
+Finishing a 400 to 1500 square foot basement has a potential ROI of up to 75%, according to HomeAdvisor.
 Statistics show that replacing an existing front door with a steel one has recovered between 65% and 91% in resale over the past four years.
 Buyers appreciate the energy efficiency, low maintenance and cold blocking power of metal.
 Because fresh air has been shown to spread the spread of COVID-19, Americans have embraced the healing benefits and relative safety of being outdoors in recent years, impacting housing preferences.

 If your home is between 10 and 15 years old, some expensive items that buyers may need to repair or replace in the coming years could cause them to look elsewhere.
 To avoid this, it's important to do some repairs now to help you get the best selling price.
 Toilet technology has improved since 1994, when federal law restricted toilet cisterns to 1.6 gallons per flush (GPF).If you need an inexpensive way to modernize, improve and increase the value of your home, look no further than a new paint job.
 Paint is a major attraction for buyers, and peeling or outdated interior paint can be an inconvenience.

 A new coat of paint is a popular and inexpensive way to organize your home so that it looks good to potential buyers.
 Many first-time homebuyers believe that the physical characteristics of a home will lead to an increase in the value of the property.
 But in reality, the physical structure of a property tends to depreciate over time, while the land on which it sits usually appreciates in value.
 While this distinction may seem trivial, understanding how potential land values influence property returns allows investors to make better decisions.
 Replace old accessories with new ones to make your home more pleasant for you now and to increase the bottom line should you decide to sell.

 If you have a renovation budget, kitchen and bathroom upgrades are the best way to increase the value of your home.
 If you plan to stay in the home for a longer horizon, you could increase both your enjoyment of your home and its resale value by undertaking larger projects.
 Whether you are planning to sell in the near future or simply want to continue increasing the investment value of your home, there are many steps you can take to increase the value of your home.
 Sometimes an upgrade can be more energy efficient, increasing not only the aesthetics of your home, but also “making it greener”.
 Because condominium complexes may contain several units on small plots of land, increased supply could drive down prices for all homes in the area.
-That said, don't go crazy and spend a billion dollars on projects with the sole reason of increasing the value of the house.
+That said, don't go crazy and spend a fortune on projects with the sole reason of increasing the value of your house.

 To control rising interest rates, the Federal Reserve has raised interest rates, making it more expensive to borrow money to finance home renovations.
 Okay, so what can you do if you want to increase your home's value?
-The first thing you can do is make your home more attractive, literally.
-If you want to be more confident that your home will be a high value one day, just follow these simple tips on how to increase the value of your home.
+The first thing you can do is make your home more attractive - literally.
+If you want to be more confident that your home will be a high value one day, just follow these simple tips on how to increase its value: